wp-plugins/frontier-post/readme.txt

 == Changelog ==

-= 3.4.8 =
+= 3.4.9 =
 * Widgets (My Approvals & My Posts) are now being cached for better performance.
  * Cache time can be set (or disabled) in widget settings, default cache time: 15 minutes.
+* Fixed misspelled multible to multiple
+* Cancel button: added id="frontier-post-cancel" to allow css styling
+* Changed post validation check, so check for age only is done for published posts (a user can always change peding & draft posts)
+* Post Moderation:
+ * Widget my approvals now visible for editors (in addtion to administrators (checks for capability edit_others_posts)
-* Added new short code parameter: $frontier_list_pending_posts, will list post status with status = pending, only valid for editors & admins.
+ * Added new short code parameter: frontier_list_pending_posts, will list post status with status = pending, only valid for editors & admins.
+ * Link to pending posts page added to general settings
+ * My approvals widget will now link to pending posts page if this is set in settings.
+ * Editors & Administrators can enter moderation comments on edit form.
+Author of post can also enter moderation comments
+ * Moderation comments are implemented using post meta data, fields are prefixed with "_" so comments won't be shown on to other users.
+* New shortcode paratmeter:'frontier_add_link_text to allow override of Create New Post link text on list form.

 = 3.4.5 =
 * Added icons for edit/delete/view in list view.
 Must be enabled in general settings.
 Own icons can be placed in template folder.